Crosstalk-mitigated microelectronic control for optically-active spins: Crosstalk-mitigated spin control

-With the microwave signal in Fig.\ref{fig4}g applied, we compare the quantum control of $Q_R$ under different conditions.
-Fig.\ref{fig4}h shows the Rabi oscillation performed by the right outer loop alone, serving as a reference.
-A Rabi frequency of 7 MHz is observed with a fitted decay time $T_{Rabi}=761\pm 69$ ns, within which the spin can be coherently driven.
-In this case, $T_{Rabi}$ is an effective timescale set by the Rabi pulses applied, intrinsic spin dephasing, and spin energy relaxation in the host environment.
-In Fig.\ref{fig4}i, when the left inner loop is turned on, crosstalk noise is introduced to the Rabi oscillation, resulting in a decreased $T_{Rabi}$ to $249\pm 42$ ns.
-The large decrease in $T_{Rabi}$ is expected under strong random driving noise and matches simulations (Supplementary Section I).
-However, we observe in Fig.\ref{fig4}j that when both the left inner and outer loop are on and operated out-of-phase, the Rabi oscillation is protected, with $T_{Rabi}$ tripled in duration to $704\pm 103$ ns, meaning that the coherence of the qubit control returns to the case without the neighbouring drive field (within the range of error bars).
-From the recovery of the $T_{Rabi}$ value, one can estimate the extinction ratio of the crosstalk microwave power to be 0.03 (-15 dB, Supplementary Section I).
-In comparison, in Fig.\ref{fig4}k, when the signals in the left inner and outer loops are in phase, the noise is considerably increased, with $T_{Rabi} = 162\pm 30$ ns.
+With the microwave signal in Fig. \ref{fig4}d applied, we compare the quantum control of $Q_R$ under different conditions.
+Fig. \ref{fig4}e shows the Rabi oscillation performed by the right outer loop alone, serving as a reference.
+A Rabi frequency of 7 MHz is observed with a fitted decay time $T_2^{Rabi}=761\pm 69$ ns, within which the spin can be coherently driven.
+In this case, $T_2^{Rabi}$ is an effective timescale set by the Rabi pulses applied, intrinsic spin dephasing, and spin energy relaxation in the host environment, characterising the controllability of the spin \cite{hanson2006room}.
+In Fig. \ref{fig4}f, when the left inner loop is turned on, crosstalk noise is introduced to the Rabi oscillation.
+The random noises, averaged over the experimental accumulation time, effectively leads to decreased contrast in the Rabi oscillation and thus a decreased $T_2^{Rabi}$ to $249\pm 42$ ns.
+The large decrease in $T_2^{Rabi}$ is expected under strong random driving noise and matches simulations.

+However, we observe in Fig. \ref{fig4}g that when both the left inner and outer loop are on and operated out-of-phase, the Rabi oscillation is protected, with $T_2^{Rabi}$ tripled in duration to $704\pm 103$ ns, meaning that the coherence of the qubit control returns to the case without the neighbouring drive field (within the range of error bars).
+From the recovery of the $T_2^{Rabi}$ value, one can estimate the extinction ratio of the crosstalk microwave power to be 0.03 (-15 dB).

+In comparison, in Fig. \ref{fig4}h, when the signals in the left inner and outer loops are in phase, the noise is considerably increased, with $T_2^{Rabi} = 162\pm 30$ ns.
+Note that $T_2^{Rabi}$ here only suggests a general idea of spin controllability.
+The spin coherence, in terms of $T_2^{*}$, $T_2$, and $T_1$, is also protected to different level under our crosstalk mitigation scheme.

+It is worth noting that we look at the coherence of the same spin with its associated spin environment in the presence of a neighbouring qubit and show that it suffers a decrease in coherence when the neighbouring qubit is driven, unless using the cross-talk mitigation scheme.
 Our results show that the crosstalk mitigation effectively removes the noise generated by the neighbouring control line.
-The same level of noise attenuation in our case would require a qubit detuning of 40 MHz (Supplementary Section J) where a finite-size frequency band for each qubit imposes architectural complexity, requiring generation of large gradient field at scale \cite{jakobi2017measuring}.
+The same level of noise attenuation in our case would require a qubit detuning of 40 MHz where a finite-size frequency band for each qubit imposes architectural complexity, requiring generation of large gradient field at scale \cite{jakobi2017measuring}.

-\subsection{Conclusions}
+\section{Conclusions}